huggingface/datasets/docs/source/repository_structure.rst

 You can separate different configurations of your dataset (for example if it is splti in different languages) by using one directory per configuration.

-These structures is not yet supported, but are a work in progress:
+These structures are not supported yet, but are a work in progress:

 ::